 1562, 1567, 1572, 1574

-At the time of my father’s death in 1562, George was one of the hundred and forty horsemen in my escort from Hedingham Castle to Cecil House, where I commenced my altered life as a royal ward.
-I was twelve, George was twice that, or thereabout .
-It was an early crossing of our paths, but our true friendship began in 1567.
-I was just turning seventeen, a new student at Gray’s Inn, there to learn the laws of the land that I owned a lot of.
-George was there for the second time, an incomplete stint well behind him.
-He had dropped out for several years amid an extended run of inconvenience, but thereupon chastened (somewhat), he settled down (somewhat) and returned to his studies not long before I arrived.
+After my father died in 1562, George Gascoigne was one of the hundred and forty horsemen who escorted me from Hedingham Castle in Essex to Cecil House in London, where I commenced my altered life as a royal ward.
+I was twelve, GG was twice that, or thereabout .
+It was an early crossing of our paths, but our true friendship began five years later.
+At seventeen I was sent to Gray’s Inn to learn the laws of the land I owned a lot of.
+George was there for the second time, after an extended run of inconvenience had interrupted his earlier studies.
+Chastened (somewhat), he had settled down (somewhat), returning not long before I arrived.

 George was my first artistic friend, someone who shared my passion for poetry, drama, languages, the classics.
 Despite our age difference, we got on like twins.
-Because of it, he became a role model to me at a time in my life when I yearned for one.
-Someone who could show me the new world of my adulthood.
+He was the role model I had longed for.
+Someone who could show me the way in the new world of my adulthood.
 Someone who knew what my allowance should buy.
 Someone I liked, unlike my guardian.
 Witty, wicked George ticked all the boxes.
-He had the year before translated Ludovico Ariosto’s Supposes from the Italian, adapted it into the first prose comedy in English, and had it performed at the Inn.
-Though I wasn’t yet enrolled, I sneaked in to see it.
+He had the year before translated Ariosto’s Supposes from the Italian, adapting it into the first prose comedy in English, arranging for its performance at the Inn.
+Though I wasn’t yet enrolled, I went to see it.
+It was so new.
 It was brilliant.
-It was so new.

 We doled out time to the Law and lavished the balance on the Muses.
 We hardly slept, as our chandlery bills attested.
 We taught each other what we knew, and learned from each other what we didn’t.
-The days flew by.
-When our stays at Gray’s ended and our familiar paths diverged, our bond held fast.
+The time flew.
+When our stays ended and our paths diverged, our bond held fast.

 Now I must turn the accomplishment of several years into an egg-timer.